L'Occitane International: Unattractive Despite Undemanding Valuations

 Temporary store closures as a result of the coronavirus outbreak are expected to have a negative impact on L'Occitane International's revenue in 4QFY2020 (YE March) and FY2021.

-L'Occitane International's recently-acquired U.K. skincare brand, ELEMIS saw revenue growth slow in the recent 3QFY2020, more time is needed to see if ELEMIS' future performance can justify its acquisition price.
+L'Occitane International's recently-acquired U.K. skincare brand, ELEMIS saw revenue growth slow in the recent 3QFY2020, more time is needed to see if ELEMIS's future performance can justify its acquisition price.

 L'Occitane International's decline in profitability and increase in financial leverage were concerns prior to the coronavirus outbreak.

-L'Occitane International trades at 14.7 times consensus forward next twelve months' P/E, and offers a consensus forward FY2020 (YE March) dividend yield of 2.5%.
+L'Occitane International trades at 14.7 times consensus forward next twelve months' P/E and offers a consensus forward FY2020 (YE March) dividend yield of 2.5%.

 Elevator Pitch